TECH TALK: AtScale 6.0 brings Universal Semantic Layer Benefits to Google Cloud

 While serverless query approaches like BigQuery are showing a rapid uptick in adoption, Hadoop continues to be the standard for modern big data systems, and cloud adoption of Hadoop is on the rise.

-Adaptive Cache - better, faster, stronger
+Accelerated Data Structures – better, faster, stronger

 With a large number of enterprise deployments under our belts, it’s fair to say that AtScale’s Adaptive Cache has been battle tested.
 We’ve taken these learnings and used them to dramatically enhance the performance and manageability of the system with the addition of several new features.